Manual Machining

 overarm

-The part of the horizontal milling machine that reaches over the workpiece and worktable.
+A component of a horizontal milling machine that extends over the workpiece and worktable.
 The overarm supports the spindle and arbor.

 parallel